Summer Campaign (1849): The campaign in the mountains

 But the best of Bem's soldiers were deployed to watch the Romanians from the Transylvanian Ore Mountains mountains, to encircle Gyulafehérvár, and to guard Banat.
 Most of the troops on the borders threatened by the Russian invasion were poorly equipped recruits.
 Meanwhile, at the beginning of June, Bem sent Colonel Farkas Kemény with 5000 soldiers against Avram Iancu's troops in the mountains, but the attack, carried out without sufficient force, against the numerically overwhelming Romanians (according to Kemény there were 10 000 riflemen and 60 000 spearmen) who were using guerilla tactics, fizzled out by 16 June and Kemény was forced to retreat.
 As a result, on the eve of the Russian intervention, the insurgents continued to tie down a significant part of the Hungarian forces in Transylvania.
 At the beginning of July, the army troops camped around the Ore Mountains, prepared for another attack on Bem's orders, but it was soon called off or postponed.
 However, the decision did not reach the Rákóczi Volunteer Troop led by Pál Vasvári, which was surrounded by Romanian rebels at Havasnagyfalu on 5 and 6 July and was wiped out.
 In the bloody clash, the commander himself was killed.
 At the same time, the Romanians too tried to break out of the mountains and attack the villages and towns near them.
-On 9 June a Romanian militia troop of about 4000 men was defeated by the 1170 men and 14 guns led by Major István Csanády in the Battle of Nagyhalmágy.
+On 9 June a Romanian militia troop of about 4000 men attacked the Hungarian units consisting of 1170 men led by Major István Csanády, but the Romanians were put to flight in the Battle of Nagyhalmágy.
 In the end, thanks to the help of the Romanian revolutionaries from Wallachia, at the beginning of August, Avram Iancu promised that he would not attack the Hungarians if they too would refrain from attacking the Romanians.